moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

     </center>

-- The **Measures** and **Dimensions** section gives details of each dimension and measure used to derive the metric such as name, data type, description, and alias.
+- The measures and dimensions sections provide details of each dimension and measure used to derive the metric, including the name, data type, description, and alias.

     <center>
     <img src="/interfaces/data_product_hub/discovery/annotely_image%20(12)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />